Oregon Trail: Idaho

-Starting in about 1848 the South Alternate of Oregon Trail (also called the Snake River Cutoff) was developed as a spur off the main trail.
+Starting in about 1848, the South Alternate of Oregon Trail (also called the Snake River Cutoff) was developed as a spur off the main trail.
 It bypassed the Three Island Crossing and continued traveling down the south side of the Snake River.
 It rejoined the trail near present-day Ontario, Oregon.
-It hugged the southern edge of the Snake River canyon and was a much rougher trail with poorer water and grass, requiring occasional steep descents and ascents with the animals down into the Snake River canyon to get water.
-Travellers on this route avoided two dangerous crossings of the Snake River.
+It hugged the southern edge of the Snake River Canyon and was a much rougher trail with poorer water and grass, requiring occasional steep descents and ascents with the animals down into the Snake River Canyon to get water.
+Travelers on this route avoided two dangerous crossings of the Snake River.
 In present-day Idaho, the state highway ID-78 roughly follows the path of the South Alternate route of the Oregon Trail.

 In 1869, the Central Pacific established Kelton, Utah as a railhead and the terminus of the western mail was moved from Salt Lake City.
 The Kelton Road became important as a communication and transportation road to the Boise Basin.

 Boise has 21 monuments in the shape of obelisks along its portion of the Oregon Trail.